 Good governance, which leads to improved assurance, begins with a common platform that supports the functions outlined above.
 Tools that effectively “manage the data plane” are necessary.
 Governance starts with a global view.
 Which means having visibility, searchability, and granular recoverability (think file, row or object level) for your data regardless of where it resides.
 Resiliency increases when you have a fully integrated method to enable controlled data mobility between the various locations – primary, secondary, failover, disaster recovery, etc. Once you can both “see” and “move” your data with a single, integrated capability, you begin to remove barriers that previously limited the enterprise’ ability to extract maximum economic value from various platforms without introducing unacceptable levels of risk.

 In the ‘70s, Scott McKenzie suggested that if you were “going to San Francisco” you should make sure to “wear some flowers in your hair.”
 What should you bring on your journey to the cloud?
 And more importantly, how are you going to get there?
 We founded Assured Data Protection for two reasons: First, an early exposure to Bipul Sinha, Rubrik’s founder and CEO, and his vision of management of the data plane.
 Second, an unwavering conviction that technology alone doesn’t solve business problems.
 Technology provides the essential tools to advance capabilities, but it’s the thoughtful application and continuous improvement that results from the unglamorous toil of day to day operations that really enables enterprises to move forward.
-Regardless of how much any individual organization relies on it’s supporting service providers, it’s the application of those principles that ultimately enable success.
+Regardless of how much any individual company relies on it’s supporting service providers, it’s the application of those principles that ultimately enable success.